Detention dam: Sediment detention dams

 The area of Fifteenmile Creek, Wyoming was flagged by the United States Department of the Interior Bureau of Land Management in the 1960s because the area was in need of an aggressive sediment control system.
 Over the course of 10 years, US$2 million was spent to construct 34 sediment detention dams, 110 reservoirs, and 21 spreader dikes to manage the sediment issue.
 The sediment control system was intended to reduce the amount of suspended sediment in the Bighorn River.
 The high sediment concentration in the Bighorn River was largely attributed to the drainage from the Fifteenmile Creek erosion.
 The control system was intended to reduce the sediment amount by 25%.
 However, 20 years after installation the control system was analyzed and uncovered that the detention dams had been improperly maintained, resulting in sediment detention failure.
 In addition to poor maintenance, the functional lives of the detention dams were shortened because of the location and climate.
 As a result, people who live downstream of the Bighorn River have to cope with the effects of the sediment.
 The high amounts of sediment released from the failed detention dams and control system have increased the cost to filter municipal water due to suspended sediment in the Bighorn River.
 The high sediment deposits have also damaged fisheries and reduced the amount of water that can be stored in a downstream reservoir.

 Flood detention dams

-In San Antonio, Texas, the Olmos Creek detention dam was constructed as a flood detention dam.
-Even though the Olmos Creek detention dam’s primary purpose was as a flood detention dam, the dam also acts as debris or sediment detention dam to trap pollutants from entering regional the water supply.
-The Olmos Creek detention dam is unique because it is located in an urban area with a large floodplain and the area around the detention dam is used as a recreational and wildlife area.
-As a result, the Olmos Creek detention dam is a multipurpose facility that can handle large floods, trap pollutants, and provide a recreational and wildlife area for the community.
+In San Antonio, Texas, the Olmos Creek detention dam was constructed primarily as a flood detention dam.
+It also acts as a debris or sediment detention dam to trap pollutants from entering the regional water supply.
+The Olmos Creek detention dam is unique because it is located in an urban area with a large floodplain.
+As a result, the dam is a multipurpose facility that can handle large floods, trap pollutants, and provide a recreational and wildlife area for the community.